For the first time in more than a decade, AMD has ultimately produced a rival to NVIDIA’s foremost consumer GPU.

 - Radiator takes additional space

-When buying an ASUS GPU, there are usually about two or three choices.
-After 2020, it is mainly STRIX or TUF.
+When purchasing an ASUS graphics processing unit, there are commonly only two or three alternatives.
+After 2020, the main options available are STRIX or TUF.

-However, this time, ASUS has to offer something unique.
-Something that we rarely see on the market.
-The RX 6900 XT STRIX OC LC, a factory liquid-cooled card.
-Very similar to the AIO coolers used for CPUs.
+However, this time, ASUS has offered something unique, something that we rarely see on the market.
+The RX 6900 XT STRIX OC LC, a factory liquid-cooled card very similar to the AIO coolers used for CPUs.

-Liquid cooling usually results in much lower temperatures, quiet running and better overclocks.
-So, what kind of performance can this kind of premium RX 6900 XT bring?
+Liquid cooling usually results in much lower temperatures, quiet running, and better overclocks.
+What type of performance can this kind of premium RX 6900 XT bring?

-Uniquely designed PC tech always comes with a price premium, especially when it is an ASUS product.
+Uniquely designed PC tech always comes with a price premium, especially with the ASUS branding.

-It is safe to say that ASUS has a lot of other brands beat with this one.
-The only other liquid-cooled GPU on the market right now is the Sapphire RX 6900 XT Toxic which comes with a 360mm radiator.
-Still, ASUS takes the cake this time.
+It’s safe to say that ASUS has many other brands beat with this GPU.
+The only other liquid-cooled GPU currently on the market is the Sapphire RX 6900 XT Toxic, which comes with a 360mm radiator.
+Even so, ASUS takes the cake this time.

-The card has the traditional blower design that we used to regularly see back in the day.
-Not so much these days.
-Since there is only one fan, the other side of the front is completely free.
-Allowing ASUS to add some RGB goodness.
+The card has the traditional blower design that we used to see regularly back in the day.
+It is now far less common.
+As there is only one fan, the other side of the front is completely free, which has allowed ASUS to add some RGB goodness.

-The side that faces the opposite of the motherboard is where the tubes come out.
+The side that faces away from the motherboard is where the tubes come out.
 These lead directly to the radiator.
-For a bit more RGB, ASUS has added an RGB ROG logo right next to where the tubes come out.
+For some more RGB, ASUS has added an RGB ROG logo next to where the tubes come out.

 The radiator comes with two black ROG RGB fans with white and translucent blades.
-Nothing special to report about it.
+There is nothing too special to report about it.
 It is similar to any other AIO dual-fan radiator.

-Naturally, the radiator can end up on the back, top, or on the front of the case.
-Depends on the clearance.
+Naturally, the radiator can end up on the back, top, or even the front of the case, depending on the clearance.

-The only mediocre part about this product is the backplate.
-It doesn’t have any unique features which is sad to see considering that the back is often the main element of the GPU in every PC case.
-Except those with a vertically-mounted GPU.
+The only mediocre part of this product is the backplate.
+It doesn’t have any unique features, which is sad considering that the back is often the main element of the GPU in a PC case, other than those with a vertically-mounted GPU.

 Performance and Overclocking Capabilities

-With stock options, the RX 6900 XT OC LC has a boost clock of 2365 MHz which is higher than the Gigabyte and MSI variant.
+With stock options, the RX 6900 XT OC LC has a boost clock of 2365 MHz, which is higher than the Gigabyte and MSI variants.

-However, that’s not all.
-ASUS’s product regularly goes over 2500 MHz when in-game.
-I assume that this is all thanks to the incredibly efficient cooling solution.
+However, that isn’t all.
+ASUS’s product regularly exceeds 2500 MHz when in-game.
+We assume that this is all thanks to the incredibly efficient cooling solution.

-That cooling performance brings a lot more to the table.
-It opens up even more OC headroom than what you would usually get.
+That cooling performance brings much more to the table.
+It opens up even more OC headroom than you would usually enjoy.

 Some OC enthusiasts have reported a successful core clock of 2700 MHz.
-That is almost 10% higher than the custom overclocks on other models.
-Pretty incredible.
+That is almost 10% higher than the custom overclocks on other models, which is remarkable.

 Remember, your mileage may vary.
-It is always possible to win the “silicon lottery” which would allow you to push to or over 2750 MHz.
+You might even win the “silicon lottery,” which would allow you to push to (or exceed) 2750 MHz.

-During long and demanding gaming sessions, the RX 6900 XT OC LC sits at a comfortable average of ~53°C. Low temperatures are usually expected from liquid cooling, but this is remarkable.
-That’s more than 15 degrees Celsius lower than MSI’s Tri-Frozr cooling solution.
-It is not even comparable.
+During long and demanding gaming sessions, the RX 6900 XT OC LC sits at a comfortable average of ~53°C. Low temperatures are expected from liquid cooling, but this is even better than most.
+It’s more than 15 degrees Celsius lower than MSI’s Tri-Frozr cooling solution.
+That isn’t even comparable.

-Keep in mind, these results were obtained with the performance BIOS enabled.
+Keep in mind that these results were obtained with the performance BIOS enabled.

-By switching to the other (silent) BIOS, temperatures jump up to 56 °C. Still much cooler than most of the alternatives out there.
+By switching to the other (silent) BIOS, temperatures jump up to 56 °C. This is still much cooler than most of the alternatives out there.